-Meeting Richard Benyon was the perfect opportunity to further stress the importance of NRCPD registration for the CSS Framework.
-This was a point that he noted and we hope that his backing will go some way in ensuring this detail is included.
+Meeting Richard Benyon was the perfect opportunity to stress further the importance of NRCPD registration for the CSS Framework.
+This was a point that he noted, and we hope that his backing will ensure this detail is included.

 As you’ll have seen, Access to Work

-I really wanted to take the opportunity to stress that; while we understand that the spending on Deaf peoples support needs may outweigh other groups; reducing the funding available would be hugely detrimental to the community.
-I explained that the reduction would mean; that Deaf people would not have access to the high level support that is necessary.
-In many cases already; Access to Work teams and authorising budgets that are lower than the rates of the freelance Communication Professional!
+I really wanted to take the opportunity to stress that; while we understand that the spending on Deaf people’s support needs may outweigh other groups, reducing the funding available would be hugely detrimental to the community.
+I explained that the reduction would mean; that Deaf people would not have access to the necessary high-level support.
+In many cases already, Access to Work teams and authorising budgets that are lower than the rates of the freelance Communication Professional!